ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-System_Preparation.md

 exercises: 0
 questions:
 - "How to clean up PDB structure file?"
+- "How to assign protonation states"
 - "How to generate molecular topology file?"
-- "How to setup periodic box?
+- "How to setup periodic box?"
 - "How to solvate MD system?"
 - "Why the simulation system should be neutralized"
 - "How to add ions?"